-A desktop-based study and baseline reception survey have been performed to assess the possible effects and impacts on the reception of television and radio broadcast services from the proposed New City Court development in Southwark.
-The study has focused on the reception of VHF (FM) radio and the three television broadcast platforms that could possibly be impacted by the proposed development - analogue terrestrial television, digital terrestrial television and digital satellite television services.
+A desktop-based study and baseline reception survey have been performed to assess the possible effects and impacts on the reception of television and radio broadcast services from the proposed redevelopment of New City Court.
+The study has focused on the reception of VHF (FM) radio and the two television broadcast platforms that could possibly be impacted by the Proposed Development; digital terrestrial television and digital satellite television services.